Our club’s first priority is the safety of our players, families, friends and fans in general.

 For rain/snow/wind, coaches should used their judgement to decide, once at the field, when to cancel or shorten the game or practice .

 If rain has been consistent for the last 24 hours+ and fields are in conditions not suitable for the practice of soccer, the club will communicate it ahead of the event.
 Your coach or team manager should also send a message or call to reemphasize the club’s decision.

 The lightning policy is that if we see lightning at the field once practice has started, we temporary suspend the practice/game for 30 minutes.
 (Everybody should find shelter or be inside a vehicle).
 The practice/game will restart 30 minutes later, if not lightning was seen.
 This procedure is repeated until the wait is longer than 1 hour.
 At that time game/practice is cancelled.
 It is up to the coaches to find a date to reschedule.

 For shorter practices like those in the academy ages (U4-U9), coaches also must use their judgment to abandon practice/game if lightning is seen a second time within the first 30 minutes waiting period

-IFF Open Youth League (Teams Playing in academy): In the event of lightning prior to or during the game, the game will be stopped immediately and will be delayed for 30 minutes.
+Teams Playing in the academy league: In the event of lightning prior to or during the game, the game will be stopped immediately and will be delayed for 30 minutes.
 Should more lightning occur within that 30 minute delay then the game will be abandoned.
-Please see Open Youth League rules here.
+Please see Academy League rules here.

 - Air quality Basics